 Then tap Software Update.

-Follow the prompts to install the software update: Download & Install, Agree to Terms, Enter Password.
+To install the software update follow the prompts: Download & Install, Agree to Terms, and Enter Password.

-Have you noticed an app on your phone that you didn’t download?
-Delete the suspicious app on your iPhone by pressing and holding the app icon.
+If you see an app on your phone that you didn’t download, that app might be spying on or otherwise recording your activity.
+You can delete the suspicious app on your iPhone by pressing and holding the app icon.
 Several options will appear.
-Tap Remove app (or Delete App, depending on your version of iOS), and then confirm by tapping Delete app.
+Tap Remove app (or Delete App, depending on your version of iOS) and confirm by tapping Delete app.

-Each app will offer a different range of choices after you press and hold the app icon to activate settings.
-But all apps have the Delete App option in red as the first or last option.
+Each app will offer different choices after you press and hold the app icon to activate settings.
+But all apps have the Delete App option in red.

-As a last resort, try performing a factory reset to remove spyware.
-This approach will erase all data from your device (and hopefully the spyware), so be sure to back up your device using iTunes or iCloud before wiping it clean.
+If you’ve tried the steps above and you can’t get rid of the spyware on your iPhone, try performing a factory reset.
+A factory reset will erase all data from your device, so back up your phone using iTunes or iCloud before wiping it clean.

-We say hopefully remove spyware, because you’ll need to restore from a backup that was created before the spyware was installed on your phone.
-A backup made after that point will still contain the spyware app.
-So, if you restore to that backup, you’ll end up reinstalling the spyware along with everything else.
+To make sure you completely remove the spyware, you’ll need to restore your phone from a backup created before the spyware was installed.
+If you use a backup made after that point, your restored phone will still be infected with the same iPhone spyware app.
+There’s no point in resetting your phone if you end up reinstalling the same spyware you’re trying to get rid of.

-You've gone to the trouble of learning how to detect and remove spyware from your iPhone.
-Now, shore up your defenses and download Avast One, a comprehensive security and privacy app to keep your phone secure.
+After learning how to detect and remove spyware from your iPhone, shore up your defenses with Avast One, a comprehensive security and privacy app to keep your phone secure.

 This lightweight, top-rated, and totally free app goes way beyond antivirus with thorough malware protection, VPN access, and a web shield to protect against dangerous websites and data breaches.
-It's the easiest way to keep control of your digital life without compromise.
+Avast One is the easiest way to keep control of your digital life.

 Think of everything you do on your iPhone.
 Now imagine a stalker, hacker, cybercriminal, or even someone you know personally having access to all of it.
 That’s unsettling, to say the least.

 Spyware comes in many forms depending on the needs of the spy.
-The target device can be hit by adware that tracks your movements across the web, Trojan malware that poses as something useful but secretly tracks your activities, or keyloggers that target your keypad inputs.
+The target device can be infected with adware that tracks your movements across the web, Trojan malware that poses as something useful but secretly logs your activities, or keyloggers that record what you type.

 Spyware can be loaded onto your iPhone remotely via a malicious app, or physically if someone gains access to your phone.
-Always protect your device with a secure PIN or Touch ID and Face ID, depending on which model of iPhone you have.
+Use long and unique passwords for all your accounts and two-factor authentication to secure your personal data.
+Protect your device with a secure PIN or Touch ID and Face ID, depending on which iPhone model you have.

-If you're looking for iPhone protection for browsing on public Wi-Fi or encrypting personal photos, check out our list of the best privacy and security apps for iPhones.
-To fight against annoying ads and defend against malvertising, look for the best ad blockers for iPhone.
+If you want to protect your iPhone while browsing on public Wi-Fi or need to encrypt personal photos, check out our list of the best privacy and security apps for iPhones.
+To block annoying ads, use one of the best ad blockers for your iPhone.

-All types of unwanted software are uninvited guests.
-But spyware doubles down as a truly noxious type of threat.
-A strong iPhone security and privacy app can protect you from unknowingly sending out sensitive data, and give you peace of mind when you snap pics, chat, and do whatever it is that you do with your phone.
+Unwanted software is an uninvited guest.
+And spyware is a truly noxious type of threat.
+A strong iPhone security and privacy app can protect you from unknowingly sending out sensitive data about your activity, and it’ll give you peace of mind that your phone isn’t secretly logging your behavior.